jefdaj/horcrux/README.md

 Horcrux is a Python script that glues a few well-known, trustworthy tools together for "Voldemort-style" encrypted backups.
 You can encrypt new files at any time, but decrypting them again requires gathering `N` of `M` pieces of the master key.
+You pick `N` and `M`, and hide the pieces wherever you want.

-Set up your horcruxes today, and stop worrying about getting hacked or forgetting your password.
+Set up your horcruxes today, and stop worrying about getting hacked or forgetting your password!
 Back them up in separate locations: put them on CDs or thumbdrives, give them to friends, hide them in pictures or audio files, print them on metal plates in a vault guarded by a dragon.
 Be creative.